SagarTrimukhe/simple-iot-project/README.md

 # simple-iot-project
-A simple project that demonstrates on how to setup a simple IoT application using AWS IoT core, AWS Greengrass.
+A simple project that demonstrates how to setup an IoT application using AWS IoT core and AWS Greengrass.

 Below is the high level architecture.

-Requirements:
+## Requirements:
-1. A Virtual machine.
-(Host computer can also be used but VM is preferred)
+1. A Virtual machine with access to a webcam.
+(Host computer can also be used but VM is preferred) with following tools installed
-2. AWS CLI
+    1. AWS CLI
-3. Python runtime
+    2. Python runtime
-4. Laptop with webcam
-5. Install the Oracle extension pack to attach the host webcam to VM:

-Steps to setup and run the project
+2. AWS Account

+If you are using an Oracle Virual box to create VM then chekout this article which explains how to connect host webcam to VM.

+## Steps
+### Create AWS resources
 1. Create a s3 bucket.
+    bucket name: autonomous-vehicle-iot-proj-bucket
+    bucket configuration: Provide public access to the bucket.

 Copy the artificats (Python code) to the s3 bucket

 aws s3 cp  AVPubSub.py s3://autonomous-vehicle-iot-proj-bucket/artifacts/AVPubSub.py

-2. Create a AWS user.
-    av-edge-server-management-user

-    Create Access key, secret key for the user and export them as env vars in the VM.

-3. Create and attach policy to the user.
+2. Create an IAM policy with the below permissions.
+Policy-name: greengrass-access-policy

 ```
 {